finos/perspective/docs/docs/table.md

 later on.
 In these cases, create a `table()` with a _schema_.

-Once the `Table` has been created with a schema, further `update()` calls will conver data types to conform with the schema; a column that is typed as a `datetime`, for example, can be updated with `date` objects, `datetime` objects, `pandas.Timestamp`, `numpy.datetime64`, and even valid millisecond/seconds from epoch timestamps.
+Once the `Table` has been created with a schema, further `update()` calls will convert data types to conform with the schema; a column that is typed as a `datetime`, for example, can be updated with `date` objects, `datetime` objects, `pandas.Timestamp`, `numpy.datetime64`, and even valid millisecond/seconds from epoch timestamps.
 Similarly, updating string columns with integer data will